15 Christmas Traditions to Steal From Around the World

 Send letters from Santa like the French

 The French government takes Christmas very seriously.
 Since 1962, any letter to Père Noël (Santa Claus in French) must be answered with a postcard from Monsieur Noël himself, according to the law.
 Have your kids write letters to Santa and place them in the mailbox; sneak it out later that day and replace it with a handwritten response of your own.
 They’ll get a dose of Christmas magic when they find a note from Santa, addressed to them!
-We bet Santa would appreciate these hilarious holiday party jokes.
 As your kids get older, make sure you know what to say when they ask, “Is Santa real?”

 Reward carolers like the Greek do